Crobot: Mascot Records

 In February 2019, Crobot entered the studio in Atlanta with Corey Lowery of Seether who produced, mixed and engineered Motherbrain.
 Lowery also contributed playing bass.
 The album was released on August 23, 2019, and achieved a #6 position in the Billboard Heatseekers Albums chart.
 The first single from Motherbrain, "Low Life", achieved a #10 position on the Billboard Mainstream Rock Songs chart in February 2020.

 In 2021, the band released their Rat Child EP.
-The four-track project features Steel Panther's Stix Zadina, Light the Torch’s Howard Jones, and bassist Frank Bello of Anthrax.
+The four-track project features Steel Panther's Stix Zadina, Light the Torch's Howard Jones, and bassist Frank Bello of Anthrax.

 On March 10, 2022, the band announced their new album Feel This, alongside the lead single "Better Times."
 The album was released on June 3, 2022.

-Music
+On July 12, 2023, the band released a recording of Janet Jackson's "Black Cat".

+Musical style

 Crobot describes their music as "Dirty.
 Groove.
 Rock.", and has been compared to hard rock bands like Wolfmother, Queens of the Stone Age, Rage Against the Machine and Soundgarden.
 Frontman Brandon Yeagley has been praised for his power packed vocals and dynamic stage presence, guiding the band's "undeniably magnetizing live shows."